fscorrupt/awesome-stars/README.md

 - [bchiang7/spotify-profile](https://github.com/bchiang7/spotify-profile) - A web app for visualizing personalized Spotify data built with React, Express, and the Spotify API
 - [CTK-WARRIOR/Auto-Translator-For-Discord](https://github.com/CTK-WARRIOR/Auto-Translator-For-Discord) - This bot will auto translate your message as soon as it identify your langauge.
 - [nullabork/talkbot](https://github.com/nullabork/talkbot) - Text-to-speech and translation bot for Discord
-- [saiteja-madha/discord-js-bot](https://github.com/saiteja-madha/discord-js-bot) - A cool multipurpose discord bot built using discord.js v14 with moderation, music, ticketing, translation, and much more
+- [saiteja-madha/discord-js-bot](https://github.com/saiteja-madha/discord-js-bot) - 🤖 Multipurpose discord bot built using discord.js v14 with moderation, music, ticketing, translation, and much more
 - [moom0o/GoogleEarthDownloader](https://github.com/moom0o/GoogleEarthDownloader) - Download the entirety of Google Earth!
 - [Fmstrat/plex-cluster](https://github.com/Fmstrat/plex-cluster) - Synchronizes the watched and timeline status between any number of Plex servers all using standard Plex APIs.
 - [Kayomani/PlexExternalPlayer](https://github.com/Kayomani/PlexExternalPlayer) - Allows you to use Plex to browse your media then play the files in your favorite media player (where the files are local).